Success to all sailors... – Tyneside potteries

 A jug with slightly different decoration.
 These jugs without yellow enamels tend to be earlier in date, although the degraded transfer on this one perhaps suggests otherwise.

-Attributed to Attributed to Robert Maling, Ouseburn Bridge Pottery or
+Attributed to Robert Maling, Ouseburn Bridge Pottery, late 1830s

 A jug with the later version of the bridge transfer with long masts in the background, thought to be made after 1838.